vitaly-t/flex-value/README.md

 * From a callback that returns the value
 * From a callback that returns a promise

-With support of a generic error handler.
+With support for a generic error handler.

 ## Install